named-data/ndn-tools/tests/dissect-wireshark/README.md

 - the dissection results include Fragment (Interest/Data), Sequence (number), FragIndex (number), FragCount (number), Nack (various reasons), NextHopFaceId, IncomingFaceId, CachingPolicy, and unknown fields

+### 11. NDN Packet Format v0.3

+Trace file: `packet03.pcap`

+Trace summary: Hand-crafted packets in NDN Packet Format v0.3 (`xxd -p -r < packet03.hex > packet03.pcap`).
+All packets are valid and do not contain unrecognized TLV elements.

+Expected results of the dissection:
+- Packet 1 is recognized as "Interest" type, and has "CanBePrefix: Yes", "MustBeFresh: Yes", "HopLimit: 214", and "Parameters" field.
+- Packet 3 is recognized as "Data" type.